ast-grep/ast-grep.github.io/website/blog/new-ver-39.md

 This has been changed in 0.39, so now the `files` section is relative to the project config file.

+## NAPI-RS version bump!

+NAPI-RS recently released its [version 3](https://napi.rs/blog/announce-v3). ast-grep [followed the release](https://github.com/ast-grep/ast-grep/pull/2108) and the result is amazing. `ThreadSafeFunction`'s implementation complexity is greatly reduced.

+Though this does not impact ast-grep-napi users' experience or code.
+This section is a tribute to NAPI-RS and its creator, [Brooklyn](https://github.com/Brooooooklyn).

 ## Next Steps